How to run c++ code locally

 - Go to the setting and write

-on the search bar, selectEdit environment variables for your account
+envon the search bar, selectEdit environment variables for your accountas shown below:

 - Select